 Why would I talk to someone about my personal concerns?

 This is actually exactly why therapy is helpful.
 Family and friends are great for support, but the difficulty is that when we share with them/look for support/seek advice, there are ways that it can affect us later.
 They may judge us for feeling this way or having done that, they may pity us or they may encourage you to choose a certain option (whether consciously or unconsciously) because they know the person involved or have a vested interest in the outcome.
 Sometimes, we would just prefer to have another opinion to consider.
 A therapist is a professional that legally cannot discuss your issues with anyone else and who can provide a safe place for you to discuss all sides of a situation and help you figure out what it means and the best way to move forward.
 We offer an objective, third party perspective and can help you learn new ways of understanding and addressing difficult situations.

-Cayman is a small community, so you may know of Dr. Bodden or Dr. Brown, and we may know people that you know, if this is the case then we can discuss whether we may be the best person to help you or if there may be someone else who would be a better fit.
+Cayman is a small community, so you may know of our therapists, and we may know people that you know.
+If this is the case, then we can discuss whether we may be the best person to help you or if there may be someone else who would be a better fit.
 It is important that we feel that we can appropriately and effectively work with you and that you are comfortable talking and sharing with us.

 Can I bring someone with me?
 Is it better to come with someone or alone?